aditya-67/devcon/README.md

 ## Running the app locally

-CLone the repo and cd into the folder.
+Clone the repo and cd into the folder.

 #### Install the dependencies
 ```bash
 npm install
 ```

-#### Start the app in development mode (hot-code reloading, error reporting, etc.)
+#### Start the app in development mode
 ```bash
 npm run start
 ```